VisualFP/docs/SA/design_concept/content/poc/compiler-platform.typ

 #footnote("https://github.com/haskell-suite").
 Both are not actively
 maintained anymore @hugs-compiler @haskell-src-ext.

-Thus, the best option is using the common #ac("GHC") tool stack as a development environment and as a compiler for the VisualFP application.
-Its usage as a compiler doesn't impose any great risks to the project, but problems are expected to arise if #ac("GHC") is used as a library.
+Thus, the best option is to use the common #ac("GHC") tool stack as a development platform.
+Its usage as a compiler doesn't impose any significant risks to the project, but problems are expected to arise if #ac("GHC") is used as a library.